Key takeaways

 Depending on your level of nicotine dependency, you may experience one or more of the following physical withdrawal symptoms.

-Insomnia Or Fatigue
+Insomnia or Fatigue

 Gastrointestinal Discomfort